We all want to put COVID behind us and get on with our lives and put aside all our fears and the constant disruption of our normal life.

-The Massachusetts Coalition for Health Equity (MCHE) and other advocacy groups as well as the Chairs of the Joint Committee on Elder Affairs have all advocated to retain masking and other infection control measures, with positive results.
+Many advocacy groups as well as the Chairs of the Joint Committee on Elder Affairs have advocated to retain masking and other infection control measures, with positive results.

 We have a new report of internal advice to MGH staff that places additional barriers on patients' rights to a safe encounter and a reasonable accommodation.
 Thus, while removing the "don't ask" statement to patients, the policy is being continued internally.
 This policy creates a barrier to a patient who wishes to practice what we might call "safe medicine."

 While individual doctors express willingness to mask, we are concerned about exposure in waiting rooms and other contexts where other patients and staff may not mask.